Economy of the United States: COVID-19 pandemic

 In May 2020, CNN gave an analysis based on unemployment data that the US economy was perhaps the worst that it had been since the 1930s.
 By May 8, the US had reached a record 14.7 percent unemployment, with 20.5 million jobs lost in April.
 The Chairman of the US Federal Reserve, Jerome Powell, warned that it may take "an extended time" before the US economy fully recovers from weak economic growth, due to the pandemic, and that in the foreseeable future the US can expect "low productivity growth and stagnant incomes".
 By May 31, 2020, more than forty million Americans had filed for unemployment benefits.

 By June 2020, the slump in US continental flights due to the coronavirus pandemic had resulted in the US government temporarily halting service of fifteen US airlines to 75 domestic airports.
 The New York Times reported on June 10, 2020, that "the United States budget deficit grew to a record $1.88 trillion for the first eight months of this fiscal year."

 The US economy recovered from the COVID-19 pandemic in 2021, growing by 5.7%, which was its best performance since Ronald Reagan's presidency (1981–1989).

 2021–2022 marked a historical inflation surge in the United States, with the Consumer Price Index inflation rate hitting 9.1% higher in June 2022 than June 2021, constituting a 41-year high inflation rate with critics blaming the Federal Reserve among other factors.
 Inflation rate reached 4.9% in April 2023, which was roughly 3% above the Federal Reserve's 2% target rate.

-By September 2025, inflation had fallen to 2.9%, despite concerns about President Donald Trump's tariff policy causing a large spike in consumer prices.

-In October, several Federal Reserve governors indicated that they were open to rate cuts in the remainder of 2025 despite inflation running above the Fed's 2% target.
+According to a 2024 report put out by Brookings Institution, the American economy fared better following the impacts of the COVID-19 pandemic as compared to the Great Recession, also outpacing the recovery of other countries in the G10.
+In contrast, both Republican and Democratic leaders provided unprecedented fiscal support through relief bills in 2020 and 2021 to preserve economic activity.
+Researchers found the preservation of payroll and direct support to households mitigated much of the long-term impact felt following the 2008 crisis, and the supply chain disruptions were more to blame for the inflation that occurred.